jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/7 Loose Ends.md

 The first line was already there, but the second line takes some explaining.

 -   `Alias_Thief` -- This is a property that the editor created and filled for us.
 Every time you make an alias, the game will make a property on the quest script called Alias\_<AliasName>.
 This is a great convenience.
--   [GetReference()](https://ck.uesp.net/wiki/GetReference_-_ReferenceAlias "GetReference - ReferenceAlias") -- This is where things can get a little confusing, but the crux of it is that an alias is **not** the thing it points to.
+-   [[ReferenceAlias Script#^55fb9a|GetReference()]] -- This is where things can get a little confusing, but the crux of it is that an alias is **not** the thing it points to.
 The alias itself is just a role that the quest knows about, but it has no idea whether that points to an actor in the world, a piece of wall geometry, a chest, etc. To get access to the thing the alias points to, we call this function.
     -   (If this is confusing to you, don't fret.
 We'll explore aliases in more depth later on.
 You can just copy+paste the code here and move on happily.)
--   [Enable()](https://ck.uesp.net/wiki/Enable "Enable") -- Actually enables the reference.
+-   [[Enable|Enable()]] -- Actually enables the reference.

 Now when we play the game, the thief will be missing until the player accepts the quest, at which time he will begin his thieving existence.